Interview with Ghazala Kabani, Head of Clinical Operations in the U.S. at ExperTrials

 I later decided to join Axovant (now Sio Gene Therapies) in New York City, as Director of Clinical Operations.
 Unfortunately, the dementia trials failed, so I found another opportunity working for Scynexis in New Jersey as Director (Senior then Executive) of Clinical Development and Operations from 2018 to 2022.
 I worked on life-threatening fungal infections clinical trials.

-What brought you to becoming an independent consultant, and to working for ExperTrials in particular?
+What brought you to becoming an independent Expert, and to working for ExperTrials in particular?

 I had been thinking about becoming a consultant for about five years.
 However, my corporate career path was leading me towards a Vice President level position of a biotech.
 But my desire to start off on my own still motivated me to take a leap of faith.
 In 2022, I felt the time was right to pursue my own consultancy.
 This is when I asked Aurélie for advice to start my own consulting business.